 The Bow River

-You don’t have to go far if you’re staying at a hotel in downtown Banff if you want to rent a SUP.
+If you’re staying at a hotel in downtown Banff, you don’t have to go far to rent a SUP.
 It’s a short walk from the center of town to the Banff Canoe Club, where you can rent a canoe, kayak, or SUP.
-Rental options range from hourly to daily.
+Rental options range from hourly to daily and are reasonably priced.

 Vermilion Lakes

 Vermilion Lakes is largely a marsh, so it doesn’t hold the brilliant blue waters like many other lakes around Banff, but it still makes for an incredible place to SUP.
-The lakes are well protected by the winds, and the shallow water means that the waters remain calm on most days, so it’s an easier place to canoe kayak or SUP.
+The lakes are well protected by the winds, and the shallow water means that the waters remain calm on most days, making it easier to canoe, kayak, or SUP there.

-Vermilion Lakes are prime habitats for wildlife, and it’s a well-known spot for birders.
+Vermilion Lakes are a prime habitat for wildlife, and it’s a well-known spot for birders.
 We’ve personally seen beavers, bald eagles, owls, elk, muskrats, and herons.
 The docks also make it easy to enter the water, and you don’t even have to get your feet wet.

 Johnson Lake

-Johnson Lake is a quiet lake just off Lake Minnewanka Loop Rd.
+Johnson Lake is a quiet lake just off Lake Minnewanka Loop Rd that is often overlooked by visitors.
 Its manageable size, lack of crowds, and protection from the wind make it a great spot to SUP in Banff.
-We love it for an evening or morning paddle as it’s not too far from Banff town and very close to Two Jack Lake campsite.
+We love it for an evening or morning paddle as it’s not too far from Banff town and very close to Two Jack Lake campground.

-The lake offers some astounding views out over the lake back to Cascade Mountain looming high above.
-The lake is tranquil and a great place to go stand up paddleboarding or even take a swim if you’re brave enough.
+The lake offers astounding views back to Cascade Mountain, looming high above.
+The lake is tranquil and a great place to go stand-up paddleboarding or even take a swim if you’re brave enough.
 Keep an eye out for a rope swing!

 Cascade Ponds

-Next to Johnson Lake, right off the Highway you’ll see Cascade Ponds.
-Cascade Ponds are among one of the best places to paddle for beginners.
-Yes, the water is still freezing, but you’re never too far from the lakeshore here, there are plenty of people around, and plenty areas of Cascade Ponds are shallow!
+Near Johnson Lake, right off the Trans Canada Highway, you’ll see Cascade Ponds.
+Cascade Ponds are among the best places to paddle for beginners.
+Yes, the water is still freezing, but you’re never too far from the lakeshore here, and the water is quite calm.
+Plenty of people are around, and many areas of Cascade Ponds are quite shallow!

 Two Jack Lake